 A lack of sleep may be one of the biggest problems you face as you approach menopause.
 Too little sleep can affect your mood, health and ability to cope with daily activities.
 One of the reasons you can’t sleep is if you’re woken up by night sweats (basically, hot flashes at night).
 Another is if you don’t get enough REM sleep (that’s the stage of sleep where you dream).
 If you’re cut short on REM sleep, you can wake up without feeling rested.
 Also, you may have trouble falling asleep in the first place.

-One of the most obvious changes is with menopause to your period.
+Heavy bleeding can be embarrassing and problematic.
+Any abnormal changes to a menstrual cycle, including heavy bleeding should be taken seriously.
 You may skip one or more periods.
 The flow may be lighter or heavier.
 You may even bleed after sex or between periods.
 Eventually, the ovaries will fail to make enough estrogen to thicken the lining of the uterus and your menstrual period will stop.
 If your period is spacing out- this is normal.
 If your period is becoming heavier and/or more frequent, we suggest you make an appointment to address.